 There are many different types of industrial fans.
 These are all boast unique designs and such are used for many different applications across a range of industries.
 These include pharmaceutical, waste management, glass manufacturing and food manufacturing.
 But what are the differences between the different industrial fans and what their uses?
+Industrial blower fans and commercial extractor fans can come in many different forms, depending on its application.
 We detail a few below:

 Centrifugal fans (or ‘blowers’) rely on blades to extract air and gases at right angles and spin the air outwards radially and outwards.
 This type of industrial blower can operate effectively in environments that have both high pressure and extreme temperatures.
 They provide a stronger and more stable air flow than axial fans.